 From the information we came across – no.

-The color gene likely only effects the coloration of the GSD and nothing else.
+The color gene likely only affects the coloration of the GSD and nothing else.

 There are no scientifically proven health problems we could find that are associated simply with the liver color gene.